Open-Cascade-SAS/OCCT/dox/user_guides/foundation_classes/foundation_classes.md

 This manual explains how to use Open CASCADE Technology (**OCCT**) Foundation Classes.
 It provides basic documentation on foundation classes.
-For advanced information on foundation classes and their applications, see our <a href="https://www.opencascade.com/content/tutorial-learning">E-learning & Training</a> offerings.

 Foundation Classes provide a variety of general-purpose services such as automated dynamic memory management (manipulation of objects by handle), collections, exception handling, genericity by down-casting and plug-in creation.